jaeyow/filoz-netlify-cms/src/pages/index.md

 ---
 templateKey: index-page
-title: FILOZ TRIATHLON CLUB
+title: FILOZ TRIATHLON CLUBS
 image: /img/header-bg-triathlon.jpg
 heading: Great coffee with a conscience
-subheading: To promote a healthy lifestyle.
+subheading: Test To promote a healthy lifestyle.
 To be a role model to the rest of the community.
 To inspire and help others into healthy living.
 To advance the sport of Triathlon.
-subheading2: To Swim, Bike, Run.
-subheading3: FilOz Triathlon Club is an affiliated member of Triathlon Australia and Triathlon NSW.
 mainpitch:
   title: Why Filoz
   description: >